PHIL 410 AND POSC 401: POLITICAL PHILOSOPHY, SPRING 2016

 Course Grade: Final grades will be determined according to the total points from the three exams (120-180 total points), study questions and essays (40 points), minus penalty points for class absences, disruption and late exams.
 The starting point for final grading is the standard grading scale, that is, A: 90%, B: 80 %, C: 70%, D: 60 %, F: 59% and under.
 However, the final grading scale will be lowered as will be determined at the end of the semester.
 Please note that completing all of the writing assignments is a requirement for passing this course.

 Extra Credit and Lottery Scholarships: No extra credit will be available for this course; students on scholarships should take particular note of this.

-Study Question Assignments: For each chapter, please answer *all* of the “Questions for Review” and *one* of the “Questions for Analysis” that appear at the close of each chapter.
-Handwrite your answers in a blue examination book, which will be collected on exam days.
+Study Question Assignments: Answer *all* of the “Questions for Review” and *one* of the “Questions for Analysis” that appear at the close of each selection, and post your answers in the appropriate in Canvas.